 UKTV is a vibrant and fun place to work.
 With nearly 300 employees working at 10HG (10 Hammersmith Grove) on two floors, it's an open and creative space where colleagues can get together and collaborate (especially where cake is involved!)
 There's always plenty of movement and people gathering to have meetings or and coffee catch ups.

-Every other Tuesday, there is a TMM (Tuesday Morning Meeting) hosted by various people and teams across the business.
+Every Tuesday, there is a virtual TMM (Tuesday Morning Meeting) hosted by various people and teams across the business.
 One week it could be HR talking about new schemes rolled out and the next week it could be someone from commissioning introducing and previewing a new show that's about to be launched.
-All employees gather by the big screens to listen in to the contents of TMM - no phones, no emails, just everyone taking 30 minutes out of their busy schedules to find out something new.
-During the Covid 19 pandemic, TMMs have been more important than ever and have taken place weekly over Zoom.
-We also have an internal digital magazine called the Wrap which provides an opportunity for colleagues to share personal stories and it includes videos, podcasts and articles.
+All employees dial in to listen about the contents of TMM - no phones, no emails, just everyone taking 30 minutes out of their busy schedules to find out something new.
+We also have an internal digital magazine called The Wrap which provides an opportunity for colleagues to share personal stories and it includes videos, podcasts and articles.

 Social Events and Groups

 Our social events bring everyone together and encourages a collaborative working environment.
 Here are some of the social events and groups we have:

 Every quarter all colleagues get together to preview new and upcoming content across the UKTV network.
 This is a great opportunity to view all the exciting UKTV Original shows before they're aired and see all the hard work that goes on behind the scenes.

 Together is our UKTV diversity and inclusion group.
 To find out more click here

 Here at UKTV we are proud to be an active participant of the Albert Directorate (the industry lead on environmental sustainability) and Sustainability is an important part of our corporate strategy.
 We also have an active and engaged Green team.